 What's Not Included

-You will have the opportunity to make a real difference to the personal and educational development of underprivileged or orphaned children.
+You will have the opportunity to make a real difference to the personal and educational development of underprivileged children and disadvantaged community members.
 Many of the care facilities would not be able to continue running without the continued support, hard work and enthusiasm volunteers provide.

-Within a care centre, school, or children's home, you will be matched according to your skills to a teaching or childcare project in Nepal.
+Within a care centre, school, or children's home, you will be matched according to your skills to a teaching or childcare or other community development project in Nepal.
 English teaching, conservation-community based initiatives, sports, and computer skills are all areas which may need your assistance.

 How this project makes a difference

-Many of the children you will be working with have been abandoned or come from difficult backgrounds.
+Many of the people you will be helping come from difficult backgrounds.
 It’s important that they are given the opportunity to develop to their full potential in a safe and nurturing environment.
 GVI supplies the necessary support for many care centres, schools and children's homes to continue operating.
-By providing children with an education, they will have the chance at a brighter future.
+By providing community members with an education, they will have the chance at a brighter future.

 What's Not Included